 The project will help develop high-quality medical laboratories in countries where health services are relatively weak.
 As a referral laboratory with ISO 15189 certifications, Cerba will contribute to increasing quality standards on the market and will offer a wider range of tests at local level.

 The project will also increase the number of patients and collection points.
-The expansion and acquisition of laboratories will make it possible to serve some 2.2 million patients by 2029, against 1.3 million patients before the project.
+The expansion and acquisition of laboratories will make it possible to serve an additionnal 500,000 patients.
 Cerba will provide some 5.8 million medical tests every year and plans to increase to some 7.26 million tests by 2029.

 The project will thereby contribute to the achievement of SDG 3 (“Good health and well-being”) and SDG 8 (“Decent work and economic growth”).